pparesh25/Getbhavcopy-alternative/README.md

 2. **Current File Modification Date Check**:
    - The script now includes a feature to check the current file modification date against the last update date from our GitHub repository.
 This ensures that users are always informed about the latest updates.

-3. **Real Download Folder Path**:
-   - The script now dynamically displays the real download folder path in the final notification message, providing users with accurate information about where their data is saved.

 # Watch this Video
 if you dont know how to use py script<br>